imagej/imagej.github.io/_pages/develop/intellij.md

 Import the ImageJ source
 ------------------------

-1. From the IDEA menu, choose {% include bc content='Version Control|Checkout from Version Control|Git'%}
+1. From the IDEA menu, choose {% include bc path='Version Control|Checkout from Version Control|Git'%}
 2. For the Git Repository URL, enter: [`git://github.com/imagej/imagej`](Git___github.com_imagej_imagej)
 3. Specify a Parent Directory, click Clone, and wait
 4. When prompted, click Yes to create an IntelliJ IDEA project from the sources